Dynamic and Geometric Shifts in Wave Scattering: Examples

 \subsection{Relation to the Pancharatnam-Berry phase}

 The geometric and dynamic frequency shifts \eqref{Delta_omega} at a time-varying waveplate exhibit rather nontrivial interconnections with the PB phase, which is widely recognized as the geometric phase associated with polarization evolution \cite{Pancharatnam1956, Berry1987JMO, Vinitskii1990PU, Bhandari1997PR}.
 We recall that for a cyclic polarization evolution, the PB phase is given by minus half the solid angle $\Omega$ embraced by the evolving Stokes vector $\vec{\Sigma}=(\tau,\chi,\sigma)$ on the unit Poincar\'{e} sphere: $\Phi_{PB} = - \Omega/2$.
+For the generic time-varying waveplate and a generic incident polarization state, the Poincar\'{e}-sphere calculations are rather cumbersome.
+Therefore, we examine particular cases of circular and linear incoming polarizations, which are sufficient for our purposes.

 Consider first the case of circularly-polarized incident light: $\sigma=\pm 1$, $\tau=\chi=0$.
 Then, the dynamic frequency shift \eqref{Delta_omega} vanishes, $\Delta\omega_d=0$, whereas the geometric frequency shift is directly related to the PB phase [see Appendix~A]: